rstone770/cvna-pico/README.md

 Tracks carvana stock on a pico to help my anxiety.

 # Configuration
-Rename `settings.example.json` and replace place holder values with your own.
+Copy `settings.example.json` named `settings.json` and replace values then upload.